CFA Level III Essay Strategy for 2026

 Bullets vs. Paragraphs

-A decision rule that saves time on every question:
+One decision rule saves time on every question:

 • Calculate, identify, list, determine, recommend -> bullets or one-line answers